Prime Rate Canada

 Variable mortgage rates are directly tied to the prime rate.
 When the prime rate goes up, so does the interest rate on a variable rate mortgage.
 Conversely, when the prime rate goes down, so does the interest rate on a variable rate mortgage.
 This means that borrowers with variable rate mortgages are exposed to interest rate risk, as their mortgage payments can increase if the prime rate increases.

 The margin relative to the prime rate depends on market conditions, the risk profile of the borrower and the costs of lending.
-When market conditions are positive, the margin for the best borrowers can be as much as minus 1.50%.
-When market conditions worsen, that margin can be as small as 0.25% to 0.50%.
+When market conditions are positive, the margin for the best borrowers can more than 1.00%.
+When market conditions are weaker, that margin can be as small as 0.25% to 0.50%.

 As an example, using today’s prime rate, the rate on a variable rate mortgage might be 3.95%: